Ulfzerk/logseq_notes/pages/Probabilistic.md

 	- Defintions:
 	  A - Event
 	  P(A) - function of probability/occurance of event A
-	  \Omega - All possible outcomes
+	  \Omega / E- All possible outcomes
 	  F - event space - all possible events
 	  Not that events are not outcomes of events.
 	-